guyellis/learning-node/ANSWERS.md

 	  * If all the code in our test is synchronous then we don't need to pass in a callback to `it()`.

+6. Testing without dependencies
+  * What if you were disconnected from the internet or your internet-based dependencies is down?
+How would you test your code?
+    * You fake or mock dependencies that might not be available.
+  * Take a look a `package.json`.
+What is `rewire`?
+    * [rewire](https://github.com/jhnns/rewire) is a dependency injector for testing node.
+  * Why are we using `rewire` instead of something more popular like `sinon`?
+    * `rewire` is easier to understand.
+Once you've grasped the concepts of `rewire` you'll be ready to try [sinon](http://sinonjs.org/).
+  * In `test.check-site.js` what does `__set__()` do?
+    * It replaces the functionality in the target module with your local functionality.
+  * What happens if we change the status that we're faking to something else like a 301 or 404?
+    * Test test will fail.